SteveJustin1963/MINTX/README.md

 2
 3
 > a[2-0]?.
-er        // dimension error unless we stored it as [1 2 3]a!
+er        // dimension error unless we stored it as row of [1 2 3]a!
 > a.
 1
 2